 Best for: Idyllic island life, scuba divers

 If you are looking for one of the most peaceful places to live in Puerto Rico, then look no further than Culebra.
 Located 27 km off the east coast of Puerto Rico, this pristine island is lined with white-sanded beaches and surrounded by crystal clear waters.

 Unsurprisingly, there are great diving opportunities here, and there are several outlets where you can rent scuba (or snorkel) gear or book on an organized tour – keep your eyes open for the many turtles, octopus, and rays swimming around the island.

 The small town is made up largely of locals living a traditional Purto Rican lifestyle, and you’ll only get a handful of tourists visiting at the weekends.
 This, combined with the abundance of nature (the Culebra National Wildlife Refuge has done a great job of preserving fish and bird populations), makes for an incredibly peaceful way of life.

 Island life isn’t for everyone though – your shopping, entertainment, and food and drink options will be massively restricted – but it does offer a very tranquil existence.
 Jobs in this part of Puerto Rico are hard to come by, and most people moving here on a permanent basis don’t expect to find local employment.

 The municipality of Humacao is located on the east coast of Puerto Rico and is home to a mixture of resorts and fantastic natural areas.

-Palmas del Mar is a residential community that’s especially popular among retirees, and it’s easy to see why.
+Palmas del Mar is a gated community that’s especially popular among retirees, and it’s easy to see why.
 It features its own golf course, baking, school, shops, and even a casino, and it covers almost 3,000 acres of land.
 Villas make up most of the accommodations in Palmas del Mar, and many have a beach view.
 Overall, it makes for pretty easy living in the sun if that’s what you’re after.